-(f) Position effects and context changes; allergenicity
+(e) Position effects and context changes; allergenicity

-The expression level of genes which have been integrated into the plant genome by genetic engineering methods depends on the site of integration on the chromosome and on the sequences neighbouring the integration site ("position effect").
+Genes which have been integrated into the plant genome by genetic engineering methods are expressed at different levels, depending on the site of integration on the chromosome and on the nucleotide sequences neighbouring the integration site ("position effect").
 Under field conditions the level of expression may be influenced by environmental factors, for instance, by temperature.
-In this particular case this could mean that the characteristics of the genetically modified potato plants are not modified to the same degree in the open field as under climate-controlled or greenhouse conditions.
+In this particular case this could mean that the characteristics of the genetically modified potato plants are not modified to the same degree in the field as under climate-controlled or greenhouse conditions.
 This is not expected to pose a risk to the environment or to human or animal health.